Vibrio vulnificus: History

 The pathogen was first isolated in 1976 from a series of blood culture samples submitted to the CDC in Atlanta.
 It was described as a "lactose-positive vibrio".
 It was initially given the name Beneckea vulnifica, and then finally the name Vibrio vulnificus by J. J. Farmer in 1979.
+Vulnificus is derived from Latin meaning wounding or wound-making.

 In 2005, health officials identified strains of V. vulnificus infections among evacuees from New Orleans due to the flooding there caused by Hurricane Katrina.

 In 2015, eight cases of V. vulnificus infection were reported in Florida, with two resulting in death.

 In 2022, following Hurricane Ian, Lee County, Florida, saw a sharp rise in infections and deaths from V. vulnificus.
 By October 18, 2022, four deaths and 29 illnesses had been recorded since the landfall of the hurricane in late September.

 In 2023, it was reported that a 40-year-old woman from California had been infected by Vibrio vulnificus after eating undercooked fish (tilapia).
 She had her four limbs removed to save her life.
 However, upon further investigation, local public health officials reported no evidence of V. vulnificus infection in her case.

+In August 2026, the Louisiana Department of Health issued an urgent public health warning following an abnormal surge in Vibrio vulnificus infections, which resulted in nine documented cases and five deaths.
+All reported infections occurred in individuals with underlying medical conditions who exposed open wounds to warm seawater during the peak bacterial season between May and October.
+This sharp increase represents a significant spike above Louisiana's historical baseline, where the state typically averages seven infections and a single fatality annually.